Applying for a Social Security Card, Driver’s License or ID

 - Schedule your road test online, using your MV-278 and your N.Y.
 Learner’s Permit.
 You can visit the Road Test Scheduling System to complete this process.

 - Once you have taken and passed your Road Test the DMV will send issue you a paper copy of your Driver’s License; your Driver’s License card should come to you by mail within about two weeks of passing the Road Test.

 An international student who does not have a driver license can apply to the Department of Motor Vehicles (DMV) for a non-driver state photo ID card.
 He/She must provide originals of the following documents for a total of 6 points in order to apply for the non-driver state photo ID card:

-- An utility bill including the bursar's bill (Worth 1 point)
+- A utility bill including the bursar’s bill (worth 1 point)

 - If you do not have a Social Security number, you must provide a letter or form SSA-L676 from the U.S. Social Security